chouaieb-sleimi/kubernetes-docs/ckad/ckad_notes.md

 - **NO REQUESTS / NO LIMITS**

   - **CPU**
-    pods can consume all the resources ans starve others
+    pods can consume all the resources and starve others
   - **MEM**
-    pods can consume all the resources ans starve others
+    pods can consume all the resources and starve others

 - **NO REQUESTS / LIMITS**